johndistasio/minikube-client/README.md

 2. The first valid path in `$KUBECONFIG`, if present.
 3. `~/.kube/config`

-You can also generate a standalone certificate and private key with the `-out` flag:
+You can generate a standalone certificate and private key with the `-out` flag:

 ```shell script
 minikube-client -cn mymuser -o mygroup -out /some/path